 Readers will find most useful the section on preventing a hypoglycaemic episode and the best way to avoid having one.
 This section also includes advice for healthcare professionals and pharmacists and when a person needs to be admitted to hospital.

-This is a very comprehensive document which will be extremely helpful to both people with diabetes and healthcare professionals.
+This is a very comprehensive document which is extremely helpful to people with diabetes, their family and carers and healthcare professionals.

 Ruth Waxman

 Chair Enfield Diabetes Support Group